poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS_Certified-Solutions-Architect-Associate_Part-3_Storage-services.md

 ### Selecting Storage ###

-- Size.
+- __Size__.
 How big are the objects and how much total storage is needed

-- Performance.
+- __Performance__.
 Speed of access (EBS gives better performance for instances) but don't forget cost.. which becomes obvious for large amounts of data.

-- Cost
+- __Cost__

 ### Simple Storage Service (S3) ###